compsoc-edinburgh/discord-sig-bridge/README.md

 # Show a preview of other bot's embeds by copying the title and description
 ShowEmbeds=true
 ```
-  - Note that the easiest way to get IDs is to just look at the link when visiting through the web portal.
-It will be in the format `https://discord.com/channels/<server_id>/<channel_id>`
+  - Note that the easiest way to get IDs is to just look at the link when visiting through the web version of Discord.
+It will be in the format `https://discord.com/channels/<server_id>/<channel_id>`.
+Otherwise, you can also enable Developer Mode in your desktop client (under Settings > Advanced), which gives you the ability to right click any server/channel to copy its ID.
 - Then you'll need to add the Token as an environment variable, which can be done by basically setting `$MATTERBRIDGE_DISCORD_[SIG Name]_TOKEN`.
 If you added it from the same CompSoc Bridge bot, then it'll be the same token as the other SIGs
 - You'll also need to reload the container and make sure the secrets are updated on the kubernetes remote